najibels/FinalCapstone/README.md

   - Fixed bugs  on Daos
   - Working on Static templates now
   - Almost done with MainController
-  - Will work on Admin Controller Tommorow.
+  - Will work on Admin Controller Tomorrow.

 - 4/15 (65% done)
   - Worked on forms